Winds of Change - Hungarian Gastronomy Today

 But what do these enthusiastic Hungarian chefs and masters seeking to lay the groundwork of contemporary Hungarian cuisine do exactly?
 Well, they deliver traditional flavours in a much lighter and more experimental form.
 The ingredients are mostly the same, it's the techniques that change, providing healthier, fresher, and often more interesting dishes.

-Stars, scores, chef hats, Bib Gourmand classification and Bocouse D'Ore, the world's most renowned chef competition with a Hungarian finalist – a lot is going on these days.
+Stars, scores, chef hats, Bib Gourmand classification and Bocouse D'Or, the world's most renowned chef competition held at Budapest on the 10-11 May this year – a lot is going on these days.
 But which are the best of the best, the places that you should not miss on your culinary journey?
-Let us take a look at Gault & Millau's ranking for the year 2012.
-Well, we're proud to say that Costes has received an exceptionally high ranking - as if a Michelin star was not enough.
-Costes is now officially playing with the big guys.
-The champ is followed by Babel Delicate Restaurant, Fausto's and Onyx (holding a Michelin star as well) on the list.

 An inseparable part of Hungarian cuisine is the drink.
 Small pálinka manufactures and artisan wineries have mushroomed everywhere in the country over the last few decades and are now playing in the top league on an international level as well.
 Moreover, they are not only offered in a glass by your dish – the often become an integral part of the meal itself.
 The apple pálinka-soup of Agárd, and the trotters cooked in white wine by Magony Cellar is just two of the delicious examples.
 Wine for flavouring is a tradition and taken to the next level by the chefs of today.